 Nestled on the spectacular Otago Peninsula, Larnach Castle is Dunedin's must-see visitor attraction and New Zealand's only castle.
-You can visit the castle and discover its rich history that dates back to 1871 as well as explores the exquisite gardens, which have attained a Garden of International Significance award from the New Zealand Gardens Trust.
+You can visit the court and discover its rich history that dates back to 1871 and explore the exquisite gardens, which have attained a Garden of International Significance award from the New Zealand Gardens Trust.

 Penguin Place is a private conservation reserve dedicated to helping the endangered Yellow-Eyed Penguin survive.
-Wild Yellow Eyed Penguins, or Hoiho, are often seen in our reserve.
-Your guide will also point out other native wildlife and interesting flora along the way.
-Highlights include plentiful native bird species, New Zealand fur seals, nesting or moulting blue penguins, beautiful native forest, regenerating wetlands and a visit to our rehabilitation facility for penguins.
+Wild Yellow Eyed Penguins, or Hoiho, are often seen in our account.
+Your guide will also point out other native wildlife and interesting flora.
+Highlights include sizeable native bird species, New Zealand fur seals, nesting or moulting blue penguins, beautiful native forest, regenerating wetlands and a visit to our penguin rehabilitation facility.

 Accommodation: Dunedin or Otago Peninsula

-You simply can't drive along the North Otago coast without stopping to stare at the Moeraki Boulders.
-Moeraki is now most famous for its boulders; mysteriously spherical stones scattered across a beach.
+You can't drive along the North Otago coast without stopping to stare at the Moeraki Boulders.
+Moeraki is now most famous for its boulders, mysteriously spherical stones scattered across a beach.
 Each boulder weighs several tonnes and is up to two metres high.

 The whitestone townscape of Oamaru contains some of the best-preserved heritage buildings in New Zealand.
 In the late 19th century, the town prospered through gold mining, quarrying and timber milling.
-The Harbour-Tyne Street area is particularly special and after exploring the Victorian precinct, swing by the steampunk playground and museum.
+The Harbour-Tyne Street area is exceptional and after exploring the Victorian precinct, swing by the steampunk playground and museum.

 Accommodation: Mt Cook or Lake Tekapo

 Lake Tekapo is in the Mackenzie Basin.
-The township faces north across the remarkable turquoise coloured lake to the mountainous drama of the Southern Alps.
-Lake Tekapo gets its intense milky-turquoise colour from the fine rock-flour (ground by glaciers) which is suspended in the water.
+The township faces north across the vast turquoise-coloured lake to the mountainous drama of the Southern Alps.
+Lake Tekapo gets its intense milky-turquoise colour from the fine rock flour (ground by glaciers) suspended in the water.
 On the shores, on the lake, you'll see the beautiful Church of the Good Shepherd, where the altar window frames a perfect view of the Southern Alps beyond the lake.